sanderslab/magellanmapper/README.md

 Proprietary image formats such as `.czi` will be imported automatically via Bioformats into a Numpy array format before loading it in the GUI.
 This format allows on-the-fly loading to reduce memory requirements and initial loading time.
 Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK/SimpleElastix and do not require separate import.

-You can also use `pipelines.sh`, a script to run many automated pipelines within Clrbrain, such as whole volume nuclei detection and image transposition.
+You can also use `pipelines.sh`, a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
 See below for more details.

 ## 3D viewer

-The main Clrbrain GUI displays a 3D viewer and region of interest (ROI) selection controls.
-Clrbrain uses Mayavi for 3D voxel or surface rendering.
+The main MagellanMapper GUI displays a 3D viewer and region of interest (ROI) selection controls.
+MagellanMapper uses Mayavi for 3D voxel or surface rendering.

 From the ROI selection controls, two different 2D editors can be opened.
 All but the last `2D styles` option open various forms of the Nuclei Annotation Editor.
 The final option opens the Atlas Editor, a 2D/3D viewer.